Analysis | Trump’s legal team lights a fuse beneath its remaining credibility

 But even as they were doing so, the legal team was repeatedly doing its best to torpedo what was left of its credibility.
-It offered a series of bizarre conspiracy theories — including that the election was undone by a communist plot — and logical inconsistencies, all of which validated the extremely skeptical coverage of their claims.
+It offered bizarre conspiracy theories — including that the election was undone by a communist plot — and logical inconsistencies, all of which validated the extremely skeptical coverage of their claims.

 Early in the news conference, for example, Giuliani sought to account for the Trump campaign pulling its big lawsuit in Michigan.
 It was because it had achieved its goal, he assured — not because its claims were falling apart.